DataCanvasIO/YLearn/docs/source/sub/intro.rst

 Concepts in YLearn and their related problem settings
 =====================================================
-There are three main components in YLearn corresponding to the causal inference pipeline.
+There are 5 main components in YLearn corresponding to the causal inference pipeline.

 .. figure:: structure_ylearn.png